LoganRan625/access-point-device-manager/README.md

 ***
 **Issues**

-    Becuase of issues i have been unable to resolve the program! the program typicaly runs for an average of 30 mins to 3 hours then stops working, based on issues related to errors in arp-scan which i have been unable to get to the bottom of.
+    Becuase of issues i have been unable to resolve the program is unfisnished runs with an exit status of 1! the program typicaly runs for an average of 30 mins to 3 hours then stops working, based on issues related to errors in arp-scan which i have been unable to get to the bottom of.

-    I will be remodeling this program using static ip addresses to ping instead of using arp-scan -l for checking mac addresses.
+    I will be remodeling this program using static ip addresses to ping instead of using arp-scan -l for checking mac addresses hopefully removing the issue.

 ***